Our RPTU story

 Kaya, your Bachelor's degree is getting closer and closer.
 Do you already know what comes next?

 Kaya Gauch: I have to say that the exercises are demanding.
 But you're not on your own, you often work together in groups.
 The teamwork helps you to solve the problems and also to get to know other students and make friends.
-For example, I got to know a lot of great and helpful people after the maths pre-course and through the group work during the semester.
+For example, I got to know a lot of great and helpful people after the preliminary math course and through the group work during the semester.
 These contacts are also worth their weight in gold when challenging exams are coming up.
 In general, there is a family-like sense of community at RPTU.
 The courses are small, so they are very personal and you know each other.

 Your tip for all prospective students?